The Bankrate promise

 Charles Schwab Bank

 With a Charles Schwab High Yield Investor Checking account, customers receive unlimited ATM fee rebates.
 All ATM fee reimbursements each month appear as a lump sum at the end of the month.
-While you may be charged a conversion fee when banking internationally, Charles Schwab also does not charge foreign transaction fees.
+While you may be charged a conversion fee when banking internationally, Charles Schwab also doesn’t charge foreign transaction fees.

 At LendingClub, customers with either a Rewards Checking or Tailored Business Checking account receive unlimited ATM fee reimbursements.
 The reimbursements are deposited into your account at the end of each month.